Advanced Credit and Placement

 Advanced Credit and College/School and Major Requirements

-In some cases, credit by examination can be used to satisfy college or major requirements or for placement into an appropriate level (language courses, for example).
 Life science and pre-health majors cannot use AP or IB credit for biology, chemistry, or physics courses and must take these courses at Notre Dame.
-Students in these majors can use credit by examination for calculus.
+Students in these majors can use credit by exam for calculus.

 Advanced Credit and Total Credit Hours